Skip to Content

 Rome’s airport is way outside of town.
 We didn’t travel to Italy with car seats, so we couldn’t safely take a taxi with our kids.
 We took the Rome Airport Bus to get from the airport to central Rome, followed by a local bus to our apartment.

 We chose the Rome airport bus as we had lots of time to kill before check-in, but there are many other faster, more convenient options to get from the Rome airport to your hotel to consider.
-For example, a private transfer is one of our favorite affordable luxuries when traveling with kids.
+For example, a Welcome Pickups private transfer is one of our favorite affordable luxuries when traveling with kids.

 Day 1 in Rome with Kids